-We assign 5 empirical-structure-based scores to each interaction model and then calculate a likelihood for each model to represent a true interaction by combining these scores using a Bayesian network trained on a high-confidence data set of positive interactors and a reference set of non-interactors.
+Zhang et al. assigned 5 empirical-structure-based scores to each interaction model and calculated a likelihood for each model to represent a true interaction by combining these scores using a Bayesian network trained on a high-confidence data set of positive interactors and a reference set of non-interactors.

-We finally combine the structure-derived score (SM) with non-structural evidence associated with the query proteins (for example, co-expression, functional similarity) using a naive Bayesian classifier.
+Then, the structure-derived score (SM) was combined with non-structural evidence associated with the query proteins (for example, co-expression, functional similarity) using a naive Bayesian classifier.